Mh-program/MusicVisuals/README.md

 consists of 3D Lines and Rectangles.
 The rectangles react according to the lines as the song is playing.
 The song used in this program is Bad Computer - Paradise.
 This audio visualisation can also be controlled using the mouse.
+**The code is on the page called OOP_Project.pde
+**
+The song is already in the data folder called song.mp3

 # Instructions
 Holding left click lets you drag the audio bands around, holding right click and using the mouse scroll wheel lets you zoom in and out.